bronzehedwick/chrisdeluca/content/article/twelve-angry-rejections.md

 times."

 Re-framing the problem, _and_ collecting something?
-That appealed to the part of me that loved creative solutions _and_ the part me that used to collect pistachio shells.
+That appealed to the part of me that loved creative solutions _and_ the part of me that used to collect pistachio shells.
 It was the perfect solution.

 So that is _exactly_ what I'm going to do: get 100 writing submissions rejected in 2019.

-Except 100 seems like a lot, so I'm cutting it in half.
-And *going to* seems very presumptuous, so I'm softening that language.
+Except 100 seems like a lot, so I'm cutting that in half.
+Come to think of it, 50 *also* seems like a lot, so I'm cutting *that* in half.
+And to be honest, I never liked the number 25, it seems like it would own a diamond-encrusted iPhone.
+Since we're close, why not have one rejection per month?

-My final statement: This time next year I **hope** to have **50** articles formally rejected by reputable publications.
+My final statement: This time next year I hope to have **12** articles formally rejected by reputable publications.

 I plan to post a round-up with short descriptions of all the ill-fated